OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 ### **4.6 Migrate to a Different Agilex Device Number**

 The following instructions enable a user to change the device part number of the Intel® FPGA SmartNIC N6001-PL.
-Please be aware that this release works with Agilex® 7 FPGA devices that have P tile for PCIe and E tile for Ethernet.
+Please be aware that this release works with Agilex™ 7 FPGA devices that have P tile for PCIe and E tile for Ethernet.
 Other tiles will take further work.

 You may wish to change the device part number for the following reasons